 Welcome to my third post of Motivational May Series.
-In this post I will tell you how to grow your Twitter account from scratch.
+In this post, I will tell you how to grow your Twitter account from scratch.
 What to do and what not to do and how to get the right kind of audience.
-I will also share tips given by Writing Community Mum – Emma Lombard in the interview for which she was kind enough to take time out.
+I will also share tihttps://gurrusays.com/blogging-tips-that-experts-will-not-tell-you-for-free/ps given by Writing Community Mum – Emma Lombard in the interview for which she was kind enough to take time out.

-I am pretty sure there are tons of other ways where you can just buy followers or benefit from follow for follow threads, but why I will never recommend them is because of bots (explained later in the post) and non-compatible followers which are just waste of time money and energy.
+I am pretty sure there are tons of other ways where you can just buy followers or benefit from following for following threads, but why I will never recommend them is because of bots (explained later in the post) and non-compatible followers which are just a waste of time money and energy.
 To it right, so you can actually benefit from it and get organic traffic to your website that is genuinely interested in what you have to offer you need to build it up slowly and gradually from the scratch.
 How to do that is what I will be discussing in this post.

 How to Create a Professional Twitter Profile?